If you have hard tap water in your house, you’ve probably experienced dry, dull, and weak hair. So have I!

 2. Hair Loss

-Even if the minerals don’t dry out the scalp, hair loss can still occur.
-The minerals weaken the hair follicle, causing it to detach.
+Even if the minerals don’t dry out your scalp, you can still experience hair loss due to weaken hair follicle.

 3. Dulled Color

-No one wants dull, mousey hair.
-But hard water can strip hair of its vibrant hue and dull the shine.
-Hair that has been recently dyed is especially sensitive to hard minerals, and the color can fade rapidly.
+Hard water strips the hair of its vibrant hue and dulls its shine.
+Dyed hair is especially sensitive to hard minerals, which are known to cause the color to fade rapidly.

-People may spend hundreds on a beautiful dye job that can be ruined in just a handful of hard water showers.
+You can spend a fortune on a beautiful dye job, only for it to be ruined in just a handful of hard water rinses.

 4. Rough Texture

-Many people experience dead ends and hair breakage, but this worsens when showering in hard water.
-As the texture of the hair becomes frailer, strands snap easily, causing rough ends and thinning toward the tips.
+Many people experience split ends and breakage as a result of hard water.
+As the texture of the hair becomes frailer, strands begin to snap, causing rough ends and thinning toward the tips.

 Hard Water Hair Treatment: How to Reverse the Effects

-The best way to do this is to use conditioning products and treatments that can return hair to its original condition.
-Rinsing hair with restorative ingredients, like citrus, vinegar, or soft water, can repair the hard water damage.
+The best way to do this is to use conditioning products and treatments that can return it to a desirable condition.
+Rinsing your hair with restorative ingredients, such as citrus or vinegar, or even reverting to soft water via a water filter can repair some of the hard water damage.

-A weekly vinegar rinse may restore the pH levels in hair and leave it feeling soft.
-Vinegar is high in acidity, which helps to remove mineral and calcium build-up that makes hair weak and rough.
+Weekly rinsing your hair with vinegar may restore its pH levels and leave it feeling soft and fresh.
+Because vinegar is very acidic, it aids in the removal of mineral build-up that makes the hair weak and rough.

-It’s best to employ distilled white vinegar, but apple cider vinegar can also work.
-Just stay away from red wine vinegar or rice wine vinegar, as these may leave an unpleasant smell.
+You will get the best results by using distilled white vinegar, but apple cider vinegar will do the trick too.
+Just avoid using red wine vinegar or rice wine vinegar, as these may leave an unpleasant smell.

 2. Use Clarifying Shampoo

-Limit the use of clarifying shampoos to a weekly or monthly basis.
-Using chelating shampoos daily or even semi-weekly can be excessive and dry hair out.
+They are very effective against mineral build-up and leave your hair with a clean, fresh, and polished appearance.
+Try to limit the use of clarifying shampoos to weekly or monthly use.
+Using chelating shampoos daily or even bi-weekly can have adverse effects and dry your hair out.

 3. Give Your Hair a Citrus Rinse

-A citrus rinse, such as the juice from a lemon, lime, or orange, works as a natural purifier, removing mineral deposits and leftover residue.
+A citrus rinse made of lemon, lime, or orange juice works as a natural purifier.
+It removes the mineral deposits and leftover residue from your hair.

-To perform a citrus rinse, juice a whole fresh lemon, lime, or orange, and dilute the fruit juice with three parts of water.
-After shampooing, spread the citrus mixture throughout the hair, focusing on the scalp.
+To perform a citrus rinse, juice a whole fresh lemon, lime, or orange, and dilute the juice with a three-to-one ratio of water.
+After shampooing, spread the citrus mixture throughout the hair and pay special attention to the scalp.

-The natural antiseptic properties of citrus will improve skin texture, fight dandruff, and create an all-around healthier head of hair.
+The natural antiseptic properties of the citrus will improve your skin texture, fight dandruff, and give your hair a healthier overall appearance.

-In addition to eliminating or reducing minerals deposited on hair, distilled water can also help condition and hydrate hair, preventing further split ends and breakage.
+Washing your hair in distilled water will improve its overall health and shine.
+In addition to eliminating and reducing unwanted minerals, distilled water will also help condition and hydrate your hair, preventing further split ends and breakage.

-Purified water won’t strip hair of its natural oils or dye, enhancing its texture and appearance for luscious locks that are soft, smooth, and glossy.
+Because purified water doesn’t strip your hair of its natural oils or dye, its texture and appearance will be soft, smooth, and glossy.